MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 def set_permission_level(self, player: str, value: Union[int, str]) -> None
 ```

 Set the permission level of the given player.
-It raises `TypeError` if
-the value parameter doesn't proper represent a permission level
+It raises `TypeError` if the value parameter doesn't proper represent a permission level

-Parameter *player*: The name of the player that you want to set his/her
+- Parameter *`player`*: The name of the player that you want to set his/her permission level
-permission level

-Parameter *value*: The target permission level you want to set the
-player to.
-It can be an int or a str as long as it's related to the
-permission level.
-Available examples: 1, '1', 'user'
+- Parameter *`value`*: The target permission level you want to set the player to.
+It can be an int or a str as long as it's related to the permission level.
+Available examples: `1`, `'1'`, `'user'`

 ### Command